This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

-Wheelchairs can now be moved with just a switch of a button, making it easy for children with cerebral palsy to move around with minimal problems.
-Before purchasing a wheelchair, however, there are numerous things to be aware of.
-First, you’ll need your child’s physician to assess your child’s specific needs, such as how much posture control they have and how much support they’ll need.
-Additionally, you’ll also need to determine the following:
+First, you’ll need your child’s primary health care provider and therapists to assess your child’s specific needs, such as how much posture control they have and how much support they’ll need.
+Additionally, you will need to determine the following:

 - Type of seat cushioning

-Electric wheelchairs are the most popular wheelchair since they’re motorized and allow children to move quickly by simply using a small switch.
-These types of wheelchairs are recommended for children who have limited mobility abilities and problems with coordination in their upper and lower extremities.
+Electric wheelchairs are the most popular wheelchair since they are motorized and allow children to move quickly by simply using a small switch.
+These wheelchairs are recommended for children who have limited mobility and problems with coordination in their upper and lower extremities.

 Standing Electric Wheelchairs

-Standing wheel chairs help children increase their balance and coordination while still offering them an efficient way to move around.
-A standing wheelchair also allows children to interact with their peers on an eye-to-eye level.
+Standing wheelchairs help children increase their balance and coordination while still offering them an efficient way to move around.
+A standing wheelchair allows children to interact with their peers on an eye-to-eye level.
 Standing wheelchairs have also been shown to improve circulation and promote good urinary and bowel health.

-Manual wheelchairs are wheelchairs that require the person using it to push the large, rear wheels to make it move.
-These types of wheelchairs are typically chosen due to affordability and ease of folding.
-Yet, children with severe cerebral palsy and those who cannot use their arms efficiently wouldn’t be good candidates for a manual wheelchair.
-It is however, a good option for children who are in the process of learning to walk alone, yet still need additional assistance.
+Yet, children with severe cerebral palsy and those who cannot use their arms efficiently are not good candidates for a manual wheelchair.
+It is, however, a good option for children who are in the process of learning to walk alone but need additional assistance.

-Scooters, or power operated vehicles (POV), come with either three or four wheels, and helps children develop movement and stability.
-Most scooters come with comfortable, padded seating, a flat area to rest the feet and use the foot pedal, and sturdy handle bars that allow children to turn the POV in different directions.
+Scooters or power-operated vehicles (POV) come with three or four wheels and help children develop movement and stability.
+Most scooters come with comfortable, padded seating, a flat area to rest the feet and use the foot pedal, and sturdy handlebars that allow children to turn the POV in different directions.

-There are some limitations to scooters that parents should be aware before considering scooters for their children.
-Although scooters help children with upper limb limitations, they’ll still need to steer the POV, which requires hand coordination and at least a little upper body strength and upright posture.
-Scooters also don’t have the added accessories that wheelchairs can provide, such as headrests.
+Parents should be aware of the possible limitations of scooters before considering them for their children.
+Although scooters help children with upper limb limitations, the children will still need to steer the POV, which requires hand coordination, at least a little upper body strength, and an upright posture.
+Scooters also do not have the added accessories that wheelchairs can provide, such as headrests.

 Affording Wheelchairs and Mobility Scooters

-Scooters and wheelchairs will range in price, depending the make, model, and additional accessories needed.
-Prices will also depend on the store and/or manufacturer, so it’s always a wise idea to shop around before making a decision.
+Scooters and wheelchairs will range in price depending on the make, model, and additional accessories needed.
+Costs will also depend on the store or manufacturer.
+It is always a wise idea to shop around before making a decision.

-Many families find that they can’t afford some of the steep price tags that come along with the mobility aid that their child needs, but in many instances, insurance plans will cover the costs of necessary aids.
-Other option to consider is purchasing a slightly used mobility aid, but make sure to have it checked out thoroughly before purchasing.
+Many families find that they cannot afford some of the steep price tags that come along with the mobility aid that their child needs.
+In many instances, insurance plans will cover the costs of necessary aids.